CRImier/MyKiCad/Laptop mods/nvme_ae_to_m/README.md

-M.2 socket position is calculated so that the board mechanically converts a 2230 card into a 2242 card - that's not terribly useful since most WiFi cards I see are 2242 already, I just didn't see any sense in changing the position.
+M.2 socket position is calculated so that the board mechanically converts a 2230 card into a 2242 card - that's not terribly useful since most WiFi cards I see are 2230 already, I just didn't see any sense in changing the position.
+The board itself is 2230.
 FOXCONN AS0BC21-S20BM-7H socket datasheet was used for reference.
-This board could probably benefit from having a mounting hole, though.

 This board also breaks out A+E slot USB 2.0 signals, 3.3V and GND on a separate 4-pin 2mm pin header.
 It's mostly intended for you